lawnjelly/godot-snapping-demo/README.md

 The alternative which is usually suggested it to move objects in `_physics_process`, which gives a fixed tick rate (defaults to 60hz).
 This works reasonably and is probably the best option for pixel games.

+You can also move objects in the frame `_process` and make use of the delta argument to decide how many pixels to move.
+This may work for you, but ensure the move is an integer change.

 #### Problems with fixed tick rate
 One remaining problem with fixed tick rate is that on some systems, frames will not match up to physics ticks exactly.
 Sometimes a single tick will be displayed over 2 frames, sometimes over 1.
 This leads to a visible jitter.